SIC0RPS/GIA/README.md

 # GIA
+It runs on your own hardware with local models or connects to APIs like OpenAI HuggingFace and OpenRouter with dynamic model selection.
+You can work with your own data build custom plugins run quantized models via GPTQModel and load `.safetensors` models directly through the Gradio UI no coding required.

-> ### Chat with AI in your browser or terminal, using your own models, online models, your own data, and your own plugins.
+> ### Chat with AI in your browser or terminal, using local or online models, your data, and your own plugins.

 - Web chat UI (Gradio) and terminal interface, always in sync.
 - Load models stored on your machine, or connect to APIs like OpenAI, Hugging Face, or OpenRouter.
 - Give it files (PDFs, text) — it uses them for answers.
 - Add your own tools with simple Python plugins.

-It runs on your own hardware with local models or connects to APIs like OpenAI HuggingFace and OpenRouter with dynamic model selection.
-You can work with your own data build custom plugins run quantized models via GPTQModel and load `.safetensors` models directly through the Gradio UI no coding required.

 ## Features